 Weighing in at 4 pounds 9 ounces, the Canada Goose Expedition Parka is the most substantial and bulkiest jacket in our winter jacket review.
 The reason for this weight is the immense amount of 625-fill-power duck down and the heavy-duty Arctic Tech outer shell material.
-It's available in eight colors from black to bright red, so you can decide if you want to be more subtle or follow the outdoor travel advice of "Be Bright, Be Seen."
 Storage is not an issue with a total of 10 exterior pockets, both zippered and Velcroed, as well as one interior zippered pocket.
 Additional features like a snow skirt and best-in-the-business hood make this jacket one of the most effective dedicated winter parkas out there.

 Like many specialized products, the very excellent Expedition Parka doesn't score that high.
 The overall performance of a product like this involves inherent compromises.
 Warmer jackets are less comfortable, for instance.
 The Expedition Parka optimizes for warmth at the expense of some other things, hence the less-than-stellar overall scoring.

-The hood and high collar of the Expedition work together to block out the coldest wind and blowing precipitation.
+The hood and high collar work together to block out the coldest wind and blowing precipitation.

-The Expedition Parka is hands down the warmest jacket in our review; unless you want to zip yourself into a full body Himalayan down suit, you would be hard-pressed to find a warmer jacket elsewhere.
+Unless you want to zip yourself into a full-body Himalayan down suit, you would be hard-pressed to find a warmer jacket elsewhere.
 During our review, which saw temperatures from 40 down to -10 degrees Fahrenheit, this coat was comfortable while standing around but bordered on too hot when doing something active like shoveling snow.
 This warmth comes from 625-fill-power duck down.
 Although it is not the highest quality down available, the amount of down fill is the root of this parka's warmth.

 Even light duty snow shoveling can generate enough heat to overwhelm someone wearing the Expedition Parka.